okjuan/virtual.book/_posts/2022-06-11-show-instead-of-telling.md

 Long before the birth of the digital world, writers like Hunter S. Thompson breached conventional forms to create new experiences for readers.
 And writers can continue to experiment within the book-bound format without intervention from outer disciplines.
-But they could also work with designers and engineers to create literature’s equivalent to musical technology like synthesizers and drum machines — the tools that Herbie Hancock used to reinvent his art time and time again.
+But they could also work with designers and engineers to create literature’s equivalent to musical technology like synthesizers and drum machines — the tools that Herbie Hancock used to [reinvent his art]({{site.baseurl}}{% post_url /2022-06-11-reinvent-yourself %}) time and time again.
 If we give artists creative technology, we’ll get back experiences we didn’t even know we were missing.

-<iframe width="100%" height="400" src="https://www.youtube.com/embed/iq71Cb2jEIE?si=19k-GwHRoh0TPF-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>